rdpeng/artofdatascience/manuscript/inferencepred.md

 Notice that the `pm10tmean` coefficient is even bigger than it was in the previous model.
 There appears to still be an association between PM10 and mortality.
 The effect size is small, but we will discuss that later.

 Finally, another class of potential confounders includes other pollutants.
 Before we place blame on PM10 as a harmful pollutant, it's important that we examine whether there might be another pollutant that can explain what we're observing.
-NO2 is a good candidate because it share some of the same sources as PM10 and is known to be related to mortality.
+NO2 is a good candidate because it shares some of the same sources as PM10 and is known to be related to mortality.
 Let's see what happens when we include that in the model.

 ```